liamjbennett/blog/content/posts/2024-04-23-what-is-portfolio-architecture.md

 Portfolio Architecture refers to the strategic design and organisation of a suite of products within a business.
 It ensures coherence, alignment, and optimal customer outcomes.
 Before I get too much into the detail, let’s understand a couple of things first.

-When building a catalog of products, you start with a product taxonomy - the way you structure your products; by type, by item, how you price, how you bundle etc. When inside an organisation with 1-2 products it’s easy enough to fit inside the head of a single product manager.
+When building a catalogue of products, you start with a product taxonomy - the way you structure your products; by type, by item, how you price, how you bundle etc. When inside an organisation with 1-2 products it’s easy enough to fit inside the head of a single product manager.
 In larger organisations, managing a growing number of products becomes more complex.
 Product bundles and propositions start to emerge to group things together and products can vary in type, in size and across many other different axis.

 ## Role of a Portfolio Architect